Skip to main content

 Q&A

-What is the most common operations failure mode?
+What is the most common operations failure

 Q&A

-How should operations managers evaluate new software?
+How should an operations manager pick new software

 Frequently asked